 RACES/ACS Exercise August 16, 2014:

-This county-wide Sheriff’s Department Auxiliary Communications System exercise was to set up and test portable 2 meter stations (and in our case an additional HF station on 75 meters SSB).
+This county-wide Sheriff’s Department Auxiliary Communications Service exercise was to set up and test portable 2 meter stations (and in our case an additional HF station on 75 meters SSB).
 We passed traffic around the county and also provided HF relay to stations outside VHF range.
 Our VHF station was solar powered, the HF station was powered from the truck battery.
 The 1 KW generator was available to charge 12 V batteries or to provide any needed 120 VAC power.
 A good exercise.

 Above: The Bronco with the AB-85 mast attached to the spare tire carrier and its 7 element Yagi antenna.
 Good comms despite significant terrain blockages during this exercise.